OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/README.md

-# Connectors & Actionable Messages: Adaptive Cards - 300 Level
+# Connectors & Actionable Messages: Adaptive Cards

 This module covers building an Adaptive card, handling actions and refreshing the card information.